tinacms/tina.io/content/docs/tina-folder/overview.md

 ## `schema.{ts,tsx,js}`

 This is where the schema is defined and must be the default export of this file.
-This is also where the tina config for the site can be defined.
+This is also where the Tina configuration for the site can be defined.

 ```
 import { defineSchema, definedConfig } from 'tinacms'